Stanislaw Brunstein 1914-1994

 Photo: Bridgeman images

 Polish-Jewish emigre Stanislaw Brunstein specialised in images depicting the lost world of Polish Jewry, executed in a naive style.
-The shofar (typically made from a ram's horn) is blown in...
+This watercolour depicts the act of blowing the shofar (typically made...